MrFriendCS/H-CS/docs/H-CS-SDD.md

 All the code examples use Python.

 These notes are focused on Higher Computing Science so some terms are used differently.
 Any reference to an `array` will actually use a `list`.
-Any reference to a `procedure` will actually be a `function` that does not explicitly return a value.
+Any reference to a `procedure` will be a `function` that does not explicitly return a value.

 ### Example Data